Skeleton2Stage: Reward-Guided Fine-Tuning for Physically Plausible Dance Generation

 Results

-We evaluate Skeleton2Stage from both qualitative and quantitative perspectives, with a focus on mesh-level physical plausibility, aesthetic quality, and motion-condition consistency across different motion generation models and datasets.
+We evaluate Skeleton2Stage qualitatively and quantitatively, focusing on mesh-level physical plausibility, dance quality, robustness, and generality across different generators and datasets.

 BibTeX